Whilst answering the most recent request (today) I thought it was worth getting this information out to a wider audience.

 Commission only salespeople will require a significant amount of care and maintenance.
 The only situations where I have seen commission only salespeople be truly successful is where the salespeople are managed very strongly, by a hard-core sales manager, who is on the tools and kicking goals every single day, following a set-in stone sales process that can be easily repeated by someone with less skill.
 When you have a great manager with a proven track record in place, they can encourage and support the new commission only salespeople.
 They need to be leading by example – Do what I say AND do what I do!

-Group interviews, a fun work environment and exciting sales meetings are the best way to create the hype needed to convince people to work for commission only.
+I hold Group interviews, a fun work environment and exciting sales meetings.
+They are the best way to create the hype needed to convince people to work for commission only.
 You will also need to have:

 - Replicable systems in place that show a clear path to making a sale